Home » Nursing Care Plans » Nursing Diagnosis » Insomnia & Sleep Deprivation Nursing Care Plan and Management

 Medications are only used as a last resort.
 Caution is advised on over-the-counter (OTC) drugs because they might have antihistamine components which can cause daytime drowsiness.

-These self-promoting measures are actually simple but today’s indulgence for modern technology and other factors can challenge its strict implementation.
-There is not a more painful thing than not finding solace in an activity that is supposed to re-energize you.
-This is why nurses must be active in their involvement for sleep promotion.
-Be a part of someone’s good night sleep by sharing these tips now!
+These self-promoting measures are simple but today’s indulgence for modern technology and other factors can challenge its strict implementation.
+There is no more painful thing than not finding solace in an activity that is supposed to re-energize you.
+This is why nurses must be active in their involvement in sleep promotion.
+Be a part of someone’s good night’s sleep by sharing these tips now!

 Recommended nursing diagnosis and nursing care plan books and resources.